halfroad/SportsTracer/README.md

 ## Managers
 Middle layer between UI/Controller and Network and CoreData and HKHealthKit.
 The creation for Core Data Entity is here, and HKHealthKit data preparation is also here.

+## View Controllers
+View Controllers that interact both with UI and Manager.

+## User Interface.
+Storyboard and Customised UITabbleViewCells

 # Miscellaneous

 ## Compatible backwards